← Back to Blog

 What Drove Rates Down From Their Peak

-Three consecutive Federal Reserve rate cuts in late 2025 — 25 basis points each in September, October, and December — helped loosen the rate environment.
-But here's the nuance: the Fed doesn't set mortgage rates.
-It sets the federal funds rate (currently 3.50–3.75%), which is an overnight interbank lending rate.
-Mortgage rates follow the 10-year Treasury yield, which stood at 4.27% as of March 12, 2026.
+Three consecutive Federal Reserve rate cuts in late 2025 helped loosen the rate environment, but here's the nuance: the Fed doesn't set mortgage rates.
+It sets the federal funds rate, an overnight interbank lending rate.
+Fixed mortgage rates follow longer-term Treasury yields, mortgage-backed securities, inflation expectations and lender margins more directly than they follow a meeting headline.

 Mortgage Rates by State: Who Gets the Best Deals?